-The good news is that belly fat is the easiest fat to burn, unlike subcutaneous fat which is more difficult to get rid off.
-Cycling on a stationary bike is very effective in preventing or fighting belly fat and visceral fat.
+The good news is that belly fat is the easiest fat to burn, unlike subcutaneous fat which is more difficult to get rid of.
+Cycling on a stationary bike is a very effective way to reduce belly fat.
 You should however exercise regularly to get these benefits.
 You should also combine regular exercise with a healthy and well-balanced diet in order to prevent belly fat.
-If you do that, you will lose weight and lose your visceral fat!
+If you do that, you will lose weight on stomach and burn belly fat!

 A healthy lifestyle, which consists of regular exercise combined with a well-balanced diet, is the best prevention against belly fat!

-The right combination of cardio and HIIT workout seems to be more efficient in fighting visceral fat.
+The right combination of cardio and HIIT workout seems to be most efficient way to reduce tummy fat.
 Here are 2 workout plans you can follow: The first one for losing 0,5 kg in a month and the second one for more advanced that will help you lose 1 kg in one month.
 You can start with the first one for 4 to 6 weeks and then move on to the second one.